Restraint and Isolation

 - Any recommendations for changing the nature or amount of resources available to the student and staff members in order to avoid similar incidents.

-The principal or designee must make a reasonable effort to verbally inform the parent or guardian within 24 hours of the incident; and must send written notification as soon as practical but postmarked no later than 5 business days after the restraint or isolation occurred in the language that the school customarily provides school-related information to the parent.
+The principal or designee must make a reasonable effort to verbally inform the parent or guardian within 24 hours of the incident; and must send written notification as soon as practical but postmark no later than 5 business days after the restraint or isolation occurred in the language that the school customarily provides school-related information to the parent.

 RCW 28A.600.485 includes a reporting requirement for the 2016–17 school year.
 By January 2018, each school district is required to submit summary data to OSPI.
 Districts are required to report annually each school year.